Last month my team found 8,274 email addresses.

 1. How to Find Email Addresses on Google: 15 Search Operators You Can Use To Quickly Find Any Email

 I can tell you as a fact, some emails addresses you hunt down will be damn hard to find.

 All they’ll take is a quick Google search.

-To find email addresses using Google, plug the following search strings into the search bar (you’ll be surprised how often they work):
+To find email addresses using Google, plug the following Google search operators into the search bar (you’ll be surprised how often they work):

 - [name] + email